Cameron-Noakes/DNS_Detection_SYSTEM/README.txt

 This code was uploaded to AWS Lambda and used with CloudWatch as well as Simple Notification service (SNS) to send me emails whenever it falls out of range.

+                                              My process:
+I thought of many ways to get the companys IP range into Python, I then decided the best way was to just generate them from a start and finish value, I then stored then in a list for easy querying and cross referencing

+I then used built-in libraries to allow the lookup of the DNS A record.

+I then compared the DNS A record to each individual item in the list until the linear search finished.
+If it wasn't found then it wasn't in the IP range.